aerospike-community/aerospike-time-series-client/README.md

 ## Implementation

 There are two key implementation concepts to grasp.
 Firstly, rather than store each data point as a separate object, they are inserted into Aerospike maps.
+This minimises network traffic at write time (we only 'send' the new point) and allows large numbers of points to be potentially read at read time as they are encapsulated in a single object.
+It also helps minimise memory usage as Aerospike has a fixed (64 byte) cost for each object.
 Schematically, each time series object looks something like

 ```
 {